 Factors to consider when buying life insurance

-- Age of spouse and children: This helps you estimate how many years of income replacement they’ll need if you were to die.
+- Age of spouse and children: This helps you estimate how many years of income replacement financial dependents would need if you passed away.

 Choosing your life insurance policy

 In addition to deciding how much coverage you need, you’ll also need to decide what type of life insurance is best for your needs.
 The two main types of life insurance are term life insurance and permanent life insurance.
 Under the umbrella of permanent life insurance, there are several different policy types, like whole life insurance and universal life insurance.